Entikong

 Entikong is a district (kecamatan) and also an administrative village (desa) within that district in Sanggau Regency of West Kalimantan Province, Indonesia.
 It is the location of the main border crossing between the West Kalimantan and the Malaysian state of Sarawak.
 The checkpoint on the Malaysian side of the border is called the Tebedu immigration, customs, quarantine and security checkpoint.

 History

-Entikong district was established on 17 June 1996, after original Sekayam district was divided into two subdistricts, namely are Sekayam and Entikong, pursuant to Indonesian Government Regulation Number 39 of 1996.
+Entikong district was established on 17 June 1996, after original Sekayam district was divided into two districts, namely are Sekayam and Entikong, pursuant to Indonesian Government Regulation Number 39 of 1996.

 Geography

 Entikong district located in the hills which form the Indonesia-Malaysia border in the northern part of Sanggau Regency.
 To the north east across the border is the Serian Division of Sarawak, south east is the district of Sekayam, south the district of Beduai, west the district of Air Besar in Landak Regency and north-west the district of Jagoi Babang in Bengkayang Regency.